 Shopping in Taipei

-Shopping in Taipei will delight the discerning bargain hunters.
+Shopping in Taipei will delight discerning bargain hunters.
 The historical districts in central and west Taipei have many small stores lining the bustling, narrow streets, especially around the main station.
 Eastern Taipei has more open spaces and features shopping malls and large department stores.
-A number of these can also be found in the cosmopolitan Xinyi District, which is home to Taipei 101.
+Several of these can also be found in the cosmopolitan Xinyi District, which is home to Taipei 101.

-Nearly all of the high-end designer labels are found in shopping malls, which include the American-styled Breeze Center and Dayeh Takashimaya.
+Nearly all the high-end designer labels are found in shopping malls, which include the American-style Breeze Center and Dayeh Takashimaya.
 Most shops open mid-morning at about 10am and close at 9pm.
 The Eslite Mall in Dunhua South Road is open 24 hours a day.

 The Jade and Flower markets on Jianguo South Road are open during the day on weekends.
 The Jade Market, one of the biggest in Asia, offers good deals on gems.